wireapp/wire-web-ets/README.md

 ## Creating releases

 To create a release, checkout the "dev" branch and execute `yarn release:patch`, `yarn release:minor` or `yarn release:major`.
-Afterwards, create a PR against the "master" with the latest changes.
+Afterwards, create a PR against the "main" branch with the latest changes.

 ## API documentation